mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * Next, the cluster manager sends your application code to the executors
         * Finally, SparkSession sends tasks to the executors to run.

+# ingestion
 * Note that CSV has become a generic term: nowadays, the C means character more than comma.
     * You will find files in which values are separated by semicolons, tabs, pipes ( | ), and more
 * Starting with v2.2, Spark can ingest more-complex JSON files and is not constrained to the JSON Lines format
     ```
     Dataset<Row> df = spark.read()
         .format("json")
         .option("multiline", true) // key to processing multiline JSON!
         .load("data/countrytravelinfo.json");
     ```
 * 7.8 File formats for big data
     * Big data brings its own set of file formats: Avro, ORC, or Parquet
     * 7.8.1 The problem with traditional file formats